molily/testing-angular/testing-components.md

 `createComponent` returns a `ComponentFixture`, essentially a wrapper around the Component with useful testing tools.
 We will learn more about the `ComponentFixture` later.

-`createComponent` renders the Component into a root element in the HTML DOM.
+`createComponent` renders the Component into a `div` container element in the HTML DOM.
 Alas, something is missing.
 The Component is not fully rendered.
 All the static HTML is present, but the dynamic HTML is missing.
 The template bindings, like `{% raw %}{{ count }}{% endraw %}` in the example, are not evaluated.

 <aside class="margin-note">Manual change detection</aside>